 When officers arrived, they found the beating victim "in pain" and soaking wet.
 He was taken to Berkshire Medical Center for treatment and later released.
 The report states that the teen suffered minor injuries.

 Ferry's change of plea was part of a deal between the Berkshire District Attorney's Office and Ferry's attorney, Thomas J. Donohue Jr. The judge offered Ferry the option of serving 14 days in jail instead of serving probation, but the teen turned him down.
-If he violates probation, he can be sentenced to a maximum of 2 1/2 years in jail.

 It was unclear whether anyone else was charged in the fight.